 Tenant Welcome Letter

-Many landlords send new tenants a Tenant Welcome Letter after executing the rental agreement.
-A tenant welcome letter formally welcomes a new tenant before the lease begins.
+Many landlords send a Tenant Welcome Letter after finishing the rental agreement, to formally welcome the new tenant before the lease begins.

-A welcome letter provides information to help the tenant make a smooth transition into their new home.
+A welcome letter provides information to help the tenant have a smooth move-in experience.
 This may include local resources, contact information, a reminder of important rules and responsibilities, and a move-in checklist for the initial inspection.

 Tenant Move-In Checklist

-Many jurisdictions require taking an inventory of the property and its condition upon moving in to protect the tenant’s right to repairs and return of security deposits.
-Even where this isn’t a legal requirement, it’s good business practice to schedule a move-in inspection with the tenant present.
-A tenant move-in checklist is essential to this goal.
+Many states and cities require the landlord and tenant to inspect the property together at move-in.
+This helps protect the tenant’s right to repairs and return of security deposits.
+Even where this isn’t a legal requirement, it’s good business practice to schedule a move-in inspection with the tenant to fill out a tenant move-in checklist.

-A move-in inspection ensures that the property is in habitable condition for the tenant.
-It also gives the tenant a clear understanding of the landlord’s expectations for the property when moving out.
+A move-in inspection ensures that the property is in good condition for the tenant.
+It also provides the landlord’s baseline expectations for the property’s condition upon move-out.